gamingwithevets/gy454xe-decomp/README.md

-This is a **WIP** decompilation of the Casio fx-570/991ES PLUS (`GY454X VerE`, `SUM 8929`) real calculator ROM.
+This is a **WIP** decompilation of the Casio ES PLUS **GY** firmware.

-## Why this ROM?
-Casio fx-570/991ES PLUS VerE real ROM was chosen because it has been very well documented.
-After this ROM is fully decompiled, the codebase may be expanded to include features in other GY models that are not in the fx-570/991ES PLUS (e.g. `VERIF` mode), and potentially expand the code to other Casio model families.

 ## General information
-The fx-570/991ES PLUS uses the nX-U8/100 architecture by ROHM Co., Ltd.
+All ES PLUS models use the nX-U8/100 architecture by ROHM Co., Ltd.
 The code is a mix of hand-written U8 assembly code, ANSI-C code compiled to U8 assembly with the **CCU8** compiler from the U8/U16 Development Tools, U8 implementations for some C library functions and the MCU's entry/startup code.

+Due to different models having different features, a full decompilation of the firmware will need to have code sourced from multiple ROMs.

 ## About the code
 In order to create an accurate decompilation, the code will need to be separated into 4 categories: